The Falls of Measach are one of the most impressive locations in North Scotland.

 Below is a short video showing you the force and height of the Falls of Measach in the narrow slot of the Corrieshalloch gorge.

-About the names Corrieshallock and Maesach
+About the names Corrieshallock and Measach

-- The Gaelic name of the falls is "Easan na Miasaich" which means "waterfalls of the place of platters" in reference to the pot-holes.
+• The Gaelic name of the falls is “Easan na Miasaich” which means “waterfalls of the place of platters” in reference to the potholes.

 More photos after the planning tips.